jayoung/Whole_WA_data_wrangling_playground/README.md

-# Whole_WA_data_wrangling
+# Whole_WA_data_wrangling_playground

 Goal:  playground to test code to look at Whole WA data

 The git repo lives [here](https://github.com/jayoung/Whole_WA_data_wrangling)

 Who's playing?
+Everyone is welcome.
 - Janet Young.
 I started this repo.
 My expertise is mostly in R, so there's a bias towards R code.
+(I'm a beginner at using git for team projects - might need advice on handling pull requests, etc, use of different branches, etc)

 ## Geography/mapping tools